mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 | [Real data](/load-test-2) | 0.0x | 5.2x | 2.5x | 2.5x |
 | [Best-case](/load-test-3) | 3.0x | 7.3x | 4.1x | 4.0x |

-This doesn't answer the more pressing question of how redundancy reached such high levels in the first place?
-Sia distributes files with 10 of 30 Reed-Solomon encoding.
-In other words, it breaks each file into chunks of ~40 MiB, then splits those chunks into 30 fragments of 4 MiB each.
-Sia can reconstruct the original data chunk using any 10 of those 30 pieces.

-If a file reached 11.3x redundancy, that implies that Sia uploaded 113 data fragments for that file.
-This further implies that
+The craziest number is the 11.3x redundancy in the worst-case test.
+It means that Sia went through the process I described above where a host goes offline, Sia redistributes its fragment to a new host, then the original host comes back online.
+Except an 11.3x redundancy means this happened **83 times**.
+That test only had contracts with 60 hosts, so going through this process 83 times seems illogical.

+I [filed a bug](https://github.com/NebulousLabs/Sia/issues/2813), which the dev team resolved with this note:

+>Starting from 1.3.2 Sia will only count healthy renewable contracts towards file redundancy.
+That way we should never see a >3x redundancy for files uploaded with 1.3.2 or higher.

+This perhaps prevents users from being confused, but unfortunately doesn't address the root cause: how could replication have reached such absurdly high levels in the first place?

+The real data case shows suspiciously *low* redundancy.
+I would expect a handful of files to drop below 3.0x redundancy from time to time, but in that test, the median redundancy was 2.5x.
+This means that most files were in an unhealthy state and hadn't yet been repaired despite the fact that there were plenty of unspent funds in existing contracts.

 ## Improving load tests

+This series of tests was the first rigorous, public test of Sia's performance.
+It yielded many interesting findings, but because it was the first test of its kind, there were many shortcomings I didn't anticipate when I designed it.

+Having gone through the testing process end-to-end, I'd like to share some thoughts on how the Sia community can improve future testing.

 ### Run on a cloud server

-I originally designed the tests to run on my home desktop because I wanted to simulate as little as possible.
-The obvious alternative is a virtual cloud server, but I was concerned that virtualization might introduce unexpected side effects to the test.
+I originally designed the tests to run on my home desktop because I wanted to minimize emulation.
+I was concerned that running the test from a Docker container or VM might introduce unexpected side effects to the test.

 I also wanted to test Sia with actual data instead of synthetic files.
 That presents challenges in a cloud environment.
-For example, in the test case where I used XX TiB of video files, Sia uploaded XX TiB just
+For example, storing 5 TB of test data on Google Cloud Storage would cost $102.40 per month.
+And then if I used Google Compute Engine to run the test, I'd pay ~$100 for each TB of data uploaded to Sia.

 Having run the tests on my personal infrastructure, I realize that my personal infrastructure has its own signicant drawbacks.
 I only have a single desktop, which meant that I had to run the tests serially rather than in parallel, which substantially increased the total duration of these tests.
-It also meant that my computer usage unrelated to Sia affected the tests.
-Notably, in test #3, my desktop crashed and affected test results.
-In other tests
+It also meant that my computer usage unrelated to Sia potentially affected the tests.
+Notably, in test #3, my desktop crashed and caused a stark change in Sia's behavior.

 In retrospect, I think that the costs outweigh the benefits.
-I recommend that researchers interested in measuring my
+I recommend that researchers interested in carrying these tests forward run tests from a cloud VPS provider that offers unmetered network bandwidth.

-I've adjusted sia_load_tester to make this easy.
-Now you can specify a `--dataset_copies` flag to sia_load_tester.
-Using this flag, you can tell Sia to cycle through the input files N times.
+The problem is that thes providers generally don't provide options for local disks above 1 TB.
+To work around this, I've added a `--dataset_copies` flag to sia_load_tester.
+Using this flag, the test oprator can tell Sia to cycle through the input files N times.
 So if you have 50 GiB of files, you can specify `--dataset_copies=205` so that sia_load_tester reuploads that set of files 205x to simulate 10 TiB of input data.

 ### Bandwidth is a first-class citizen